AndrewFromMelbourne/raspi2png/README.md

 ## Manual Building

 You will need to install libpng before you build the program.
-On Raspbian
+On Raspbian / Raspberry Pi OS execute

-sudo apt-get install libpng12-dev
+``sudo apt-get install libpng12-dev``

-Then just type 'make' in the raspi2png directory you cloned from github.
+Then just type 'make' and 'make install' in the raspi2png directory you cloned from github.

 ## Benchmark